Student Organizations and Affiliations

 NABA’s Hofstra University Chapter is recognized both by the Student Government Association and the official NABA organization.
 It has over 129 student chapters nationwide.
 There is no minimum GPA requirement to join NABA; we are only asking our student members to actively participate in the club (i.e. by attending our events with reputable firms) and take advantage of the opportunities that we present to them.

-Feel free to reach out to us at firstname.lastname@example.org should you have any questions in regards to becoming a NABA member.
+Feel free to reach out to us at nabahofstrauniversity[at]gmail.com should you have any questions in regards to becoming a NABA member.

 Hofstra University's Tax Society gives members the opportunity to develop their professional skills through the VITA program.
 VITA stands for Volunteer Income Tax Assistance Program.
 For this program, we meet weekly from February to April preparing returns at local libraries.
 The Hofstra University professors and alumni provide training sessions on completing Federal and State tax returns in January.
 When training is completed, the IRS administers a certification program, which enables students to prepare individual Federal and New York State returns.
 The VITA program prepares students for their educational tax courses, and introduces them to real life work experiences, such as preparing tax returns and having client interactions.
 Students are also able to participate in networking opportunities with other clubs and members throughout the semester, such as weekly meetings, office visits and sport nights with the accounting firms.
 There are no GPA requirements and all students who are accounting majors are encouraged to join.
 The tax returns prepared are for taxpayers who need help with simple tax returns but are economically disadvantaged.

-Feel free to reach out to us at email@example.com should you have any questions in regards to becoming Tax Society member or more information about VITA.
+Feel free to reach out to us at hofstrataxsociety[at]hotmail.com should you have any questions in regards to becoming Tax Society member or more information about VITA.

 The main contact person for Tax Society is Liam McCaul (President).
-He can be reached at firstname.lastname@example.org.
-The faculty advisor for the Tax Society is Dr. Anthony Basile and Professor Neil Katz.
-Professor Basile can be contacted at (516) 463-4834 or Anthony.Basile@hofstra.edu and Professor Katz can be reached at 516-463-4005 or Neil.D.Katz1@hofstra.edu.
+He can be reached at lmccaul1[at]pride.hofstra.edu.
+The faculty advisors for the Tax Society are Dr. Anthony Basile and Professor Neil Katz.
+Dr. Basile can be contacted at (516) 463-4834 or Anthony.Basile[at]hofstra.edu and Professor Katz can be reached at 516-463-4005 or Neil.D.Katz1[at]hofstra.edu.